 Blood is drawn to test your thyroid gland function.
 Results from a thyroid-stimulating hormone (TSH) test either confirms or rules out hypothyroidism (too low) or hyperthyroidism (too high) levels.
 If your thyroid gland does not function normally, a T3 or Free T3 (triiodothyronine) and T4 (thyroxine) test is run to determine your thyroid hormone activity levels.
 It is important to remember that thyroid function tests are not indicators of thyroid cancer and most people with thyroid cancer have normal thyroid function.

 A thyroid scan, or nuclear medicine scan, tests the gland's function.
-After a radioactive tracer (dye—iodine or technetium) is injected, a special camera captures images of the thyroid gland and measures the amount of dye the gland (nodules) absorbs.
+After a radioactive tracer is injected, a special camera captures images of the thyroid gland and measures the amount of dye the gland (nodules) absorbs.

 Normal and abnormal test results are reported as functioning (normal), cold (underactive), or hot (overactive).
 Suspicious cold nodules can be further evaluated by a procedure called fine needle aspiration (needle biopsy).
 Hot nodules do not generally require biopsy.

 Some fine needle aspiration biopsy results are indeterminate.
-This mean is it not exactly known if the nodule is benign or malignant.
-To help patients avoid unnecessary thyroid surgery, new molecular testing (gene expression classification) can be performed to help confirm an accurate diagnosis.
+This means it is not exactly known if the nodule or tumor is benign (noncancerous) or malignant (cancer).
+To help patients avoid unnecessary thyroid surgery, new molecular testing (gene expression classification) may be performed to help confirm an accurate diagnosis.

 Results from imaging studies may assist your doctor in confirming your thyroid cancer diagnosis.
 Different types of imaging studies include x-ray, computed tomography (CT scan), magnetic resonance imaging (MRI), and positron emission tomography (PET scan).